Meta-analysis of Censored Adverse Events: Simulation

-In a more extreme scenario where 80\% of data are censored (Scenario 3), the proposed method (BMCD) performs well, with little information loss compared with Scenarios 1 and 2.
-However, all other estimators of drug effects led to inferior CP due to increased percentage of censoring.
+In a more extreme scenario where 40\% of data are censored (Scenario 3), the proposed method ({MAGEC}) performs well, with little information loss compared with Scenarios 1 and 2.
+However, all other estimators of AE incidence {lead} to inferior CP due to an increased percentage of censoring.
 The point estimations obtained from PEM, LRM, NAM, and RVE in Scenario 3 are more biased than those obtained from these methods in Scenario 2.
-Based on the MAD and RMSE, there were larger deviations from true values of incidence rates compared with those in Scenario 2.
-Overall, the BMCD yields not only more stable and superior coverage, but also unbiased estimator of incidence rates and ORs in all three scenarios.

-Keeping the censoring pattern fixed as in Scenario 2 (40\% missing) and Scenario 3 (80\% missing) across drugs results in the unbiased estimations on ORs even if the point estimations of incidence are overestimated.
-Therefore, other than fixed censoring in Scenarios 2 and 3, mixed censoring (0\%/40\%/80\%; Scenario 4) is designed to show that the other four methods are all off-target in estimating CPs of ORs.
-When the censoring pattern is mixed, the bias in estimating incidence rates impacts both point and interval estimations of ORs for the other methods in Scenario 4.
+Based on the MAD and RMSE, there {are} larger deviations from the true values of the incidence probabilities compared with those in Scenario 2. {With an increasing total number of studies}, their CPs in Scenario 3 are much lower that those in Scenario 1 and 2. {When the percentage of censoring reaches 60\%, the performance of {MAGEC} is still the best among all methods.} { When we incorporate right-censored AE data, MAGEC consistently provides the lowest errors across all settings.
+In Scenario 6 with censoring possibly on both sides, the results from four other methods are unreliable.} {For example, the observed errors sometimes are smaller in Scenario 6 (e.g., MAD = 0.015 in PEM) than in Scenario 3 or 5 for one-sided censored data alone (e.g., MAD = 0.033 or 0.020 in PEM), when combining two wrongs makes a right because the analysis of neglecting the left-censored or right-censored data tends to be biased in the opposite direction.} However, as illustrated in Table \ref{tab:2}, the smaller error cannot be warranted across different sample size settings.
+Overall, the {MAGEC model} yields not only more stable and superior coverage, but also unbiased estimates of the incidence probabilities in all {six} scenarios {especially with censored event data}. {The proposed method, handling both observed and censored data took, around 20 seconds in the absence of censoring and 50-70 seconds with an increasing percentage of censoring.
+In contrast, the other four methods, which only consider observe data, completed the task in less than one second. }